The Best Sleep Apps – Sleep Meditation & Sleep Stories

 Available on iOS and Android

-Probably one of the best-known apps to help with meditation and sleep, Calm has great reviews from users who have said it’s helped to improve focus, learn to meditate and sleep better.
+Probably one of the best-known sleep meditation app to help with relaxation and snoozing, Calm has great reviews from users who have said it’s helped to improve focus, learn to meditate and sleep better.

 It has a specific section for Sleep Stories with soothing voices (including lots of celebrities, hello, Matthew McConaughey) aimed at children and adults.
 There are a few which are available on the free version but if you’re looking to invest in using an app to help with sleep, it’s definitely worth upgrading to the paid version which includes specific sleep categories for if you’re feeling stressed or want to try ASMR (not for me, but people love it!).